 The historical village of Sar Agha Seyyed in Chaharmahal and Bakhtiari province is an alluring mountain village built on rooftops and well known for its unusual architecture.
 It is 2500 meters above sea level.
 For more than thousands of years, Persian Nomads have stopped in this village on their way to summer or winter pastures, during migration.
 The culture of this tiny village is untouched and has maintained its traditional heritage for many years.
 The unique architecture of this rural village is one of a kind.
 Untouched by modernism, this 600-year-old colourful village provides fantastic photography opportunities like no other.
 As part of the Nomad trekking tour with TasteIran, explore what this exceptional destination has to offer.

 Imam Mosque (formerly known as Shah Mosque) is a part of the UNESCO World Heritage Site of Naqsh-e Jahan Square.
-The vaulted structure of the entry, the different hues of blue coloured tiled walls in the interior and exterior of the building, the two minarets and the big dome are impressive architectural features of the Safavid dynasty.
+The vaulted structure of the entry, the different hues of blue-coloured tiled walls in the interior and exterior of the building, the two minarets and the big dome are impressive architectural features of the Safavid dynasty.
 This magnificent building is an exceptional example of the Islamic architecture of Iran.
 The ornamentation is wholly traditional, repeating the Iranian motif of appeal for fertility and abundance.
 The best time to photograph is about 11:00 am when the sun is overhead.
 Pay attention to the opening hours of the mosque as the schedule is based on praying hours.
-You can enter Imam Mosque from 9:00 am till 11:30 am and from 13:00 till 16:00 every day except Friday.
+You can enter Imam Mosque from 9:00 am to 11:30 am and from 13:00 to16:00 every day except Friday.
 On Friday you can schedule your visit between 13:00 till 16:00.

 By Melika Shahid / TasteIran